andreadebortoli2/js-paliedispari/readme.md

         -push each letter as an element of the array -check if the word is a palindrome
         -read the array in reverse
-        -find if the array reverse is equal to the normalò array -print the result
+        -find if the array reverse is equal to the normal array -print the result

+    -set the exercise as a function

 # Tools